-In order to properly calculate the tax deductible amount for an event level purchase, benefits should be created in Causeview and linked to the event level.
-This must be done from the Benefit tab.
+In order to properly calculate the tax-deductible amount for an event level purchase, benefits should be created in Causeview and linked to the event level.
+This must be done from the Benefits tab.
 Navigate to the Benefits tab, either in the top tab bar or through the “+” menu of all tabs.
-From the benefits home screen click on “New” to create a new benefit.
+From the Benefits home screen click on “New” to create a new benefit.

 The Short Description for a benefit will show up on the event level benefit.
 The Full Description allows the use of rich text.

 Once the benefit information is complete you can save the benefit using “Save” or “Save & New” at the top or bottom of the page.